I hope you don't mind, that I put down into words how wonderful life is when you're in the world!

-Where were you when you first heard the song? or where were you when the song became a part of a memory?
+Where were you when you first heard the song or where were you when the song became a part of a memory?

 What is your favorite lyric in the song?

-Do you have a favorite refrain, verse, chorus, bridge, melody, harmony, or rhythm you especially like?
+Is there a favorite refrain, verse, chorus, bridge, melody, harmony, or rhythm you especially like?

 How old were you when you adopted the song?
 What year was it?
 What month or season?

 Were you at the ocean, the mountains, the plains, the lake, the park, under the moonlight? ...
 Describe the place and conditions you were in when you heard the song.